revolut-engineering/revolut-checkout-example/README.md

     ```

 > [!TIP]
-> For testing purposes you can use our [test cards](https://developer.revolut.com/docs/guides/accept-payments/get-started/test-in-the-sandbox-environment/test-cards)
+> For testing purposes you can use our [test cards](https://developer.revolut.com/docs/guides/accept-payments/get-started/test-in-the-sandbox-environment/test-cards).
+> For testing other environments you can change the `REVOLUT_API_URL`, update you Revolut keys and start the server again.

 ## Webhooks